ForgeRock/sdk-sample-apps/reactjs-todo/README.md

 npm install
 ```

-### Accept Cert Exceptions

-You will likely have to accept the security certificate exceptions for both your React app and the Node.js server.
-To accept the cert form the Node.js server, you can visit `http://localhost:9443/healthcheck` in your browser.
-Once you receive "OK", your Node.js server is running on the correct domain and port, and the cert is accepted.

 ## Learn About Integration Touchpoints

 This project has a debugging statements that can be activated which causes the app to pause execution at each SDK integration point.
 It will have a comment above the `debugger` statement explaining the purpose of the integration.